Soapy's Saloons

 The Midway saloon (red "X") (Denver Lib.
 Col.)

-Little is known of the Midway saloon located inside the Chever block at 1703 Larimer Street.
+Little is known of the Midway saloon located inside the Chever Block at 1703 Larimer Street.
 A business card from the saloon was among the other business artifacts in the Smith family collection.

 goldline.jpg